DafidTheProphet/campaign/content/index.md

 ---
-title: Welcome to Quartz
+title: Welcome to the Campaign Wiki
 ---

-This is a blank Quartz installation.
-See the [documentation](https://quartz.jzhao.xyz) for how to get started.
+Peruse the wiki at your pleasure.
+Everything should be searchable.
+As always, notify me of any issues.
+If there is no content under a page, it is likely a work-in-progress.